Splendors of Sicily – Fall 2023

 A guide is an absolute must in a city this dense.
 Ours will show us the city’s highlights this morning, starting with the Norman Palace (Palazzo Normanni).
 This repurposed Arab fortress, with a few stone walls built by the Phoenicians and a chapel blanketed in glittering mosaics by the Byzantine Greeks, is Palermo’s most popular attraction and you’ll see why.
 We’ll take in the Duomo, the octagonal Quattro Canti, and the wildly Baroque Chiesa di Gesu.

 Afternoon is free to shop and/or enjoy some local specialties for lunch.
-Evening finds us sipping aperitifs with the owner of a centuries-old private home in central Palermo, allowing a peek into the lives of modern-day royalty.
-Multi-course al fresco dinner follows in an elegant nearby seaside restaurant.
+Free afternoon, followed by an al fresco (weather permitting) dinner in an elegant nearby seaside restaurant.
 B, D

 DAY 3 — Northwestern Sicily – Erice, Couscous, OMG Panoramas